terrier-org/terrier-core/doc/learning.md

     3.  the scores from a document score modifier.

-    The names of features can be specified on a property, or read from a file.
+    The names of features can be specified on a property, or read from a file, `etc/features.list`.
 E.g.

         WMODEL:BM25
         WMODEL:PL2